-Nonprofit Priority Application Fee.
-Proposals that qualify for the Nonprofit Priority (as detailed in Section III below) and request consideration under that priority owe a \$750 application fee.
-This does not include Bond Developments, which must pay the standard application fee.

-Standard Application Fee.
-All applications that do not qualify for the Nonprofit Priority owe a \$2,000 application fee.

-Exception: Applicants submitting proposals for a property listed publicly by MHDC as real estate owned and available for public bid are not required to submit an application fee.
+- Nonprofit Priority Application Fee: The application fee for applications requesting 9% credits that qualify for the Nonprofit Priority (as detailed in Section III below) is \$750.
+Applications submitted for 4% credits do not qualify for the Nonprofit Priority. - MHDC Real Estate Application Fee: Applicants submitting proposals for a property listed publicly by MHDC as real estate owned and available for public bid are not required to submit an application fee.